What to Do in a Hurricane to Prepare Your Home

 A well-maintained home is a resilient home.

-An image of hiring painters.
+An image of soffit lighting.

-An image of porch decorating ideas.
+An image of painting soffits.

-An image of replace soffits.
+An image of proper attic ventilation.